How to Grow Pansy Flowers

 About Growing Pansies in Your Home Flower Garden

 Annual Pansies are one of the earliest flowering plants, blooming right alongside your spring bulbs.
 These cool-weather members of the violet family herald in the new garden season, with a wide variety of bright, brilliant colors.
-Pansy flowers include almost all colors of the rainbow including black.
+Vibrant Pansy flowers include almost all colors of the rainbow including black.
 And, there are many bi-colors, too.
-There are so many combinations of these profuse bloomers that we don’t’ think any two are alike!
+There are so many combinations of these profuse bloomers that we don’t think any two are alike!
 Are you growing pansies in your flowerbed this year?
 Most gardeners, can’t resist these colorful early bloomers.

-Plant Hardiness Zones: 4 – 8
+Hardiness Zones: 4 – 11, depending upon variety.

 Pansy Plants